broch/broch.github.io/drafts/linux-install.md

 IRC and Instant Messaging
 =========================

 A lot of messaging these days takes place on phones and I'm fine with moving that way too, but there's a limit to how much I want to type on a phone.
 I still spend a lot of time in front of a computer and chat apps are pretty much essential if you collaborate with others remotely.
 I use Google chat with quite a few people so I needed a replacement for it.
 [Profanity](http://www.profanity.im) is an XMPP client which seems to work well.
 It's another simple terminal application, based on the IRC client [IRSSI](https://irssi.org).
-TODO.
-Set up IRSSI too.
+IRSSI was also easy to get running with my existing freenode account.

 I do still have a lot of contacts in Skype but I don't use it as often as I used to and I haven't checked out the Linux version yet.